bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/06-minimisation.md

 ## Energy minimisation with `sander`

-The minimisation protocol will include 4000 steps using two different methods: 2000 of [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) and 2000 of [conjugate gradient](https://en.wikipedia.org/wiki/Conjugate_gradient_method).
+We have devised a minimisation protocol that will perform 4000 steps using two different methods: 2000 of [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) and 2000 of [conjugate gradient](https://en.wikipedia.org/wiki/Conjugate_gradient_method).
 The sander input file looks like this:

 ~~~
 Minimisation of system